 - Development should seek to make the most of existing resources on a site such as existing buildings or landscaping works.
-Utilising these resources is not only best practice from a sustainability perspective, but can also provide new development with a strong sense of place. - Development proposals should respond appropriately to local climatic conditions including prevailing winds and opportunities to maximise solar gain. - Development should maximise energy efficiency through incorporating water conservation measures, green building materials and the use of micro-renewables. - Landscaping works, particularly street trees should be used to provide shade from the sun. - Materials should be durable to Bermuda's climatic conditions. - Sustainable drainage systems can be a highly effective way of managing flood risk whilst also enhancing biodiversity.
+Utilising these resources is not only best practice from a sustainability perspective, but can also provide new development with a strong sense of place. - Development proposals should respond appropriately to local climatic conditions including prevailing winds and opportunities to maximise solar gain. - Development should maximise energy efficiency through incorporating water conservation measures, green building materials and the use of micro-renewables. - Landscaping works, particularly street trees, should be used to provide shade from the sun. - Materials should be durable to Bermuda's climatic conditions. - Sustainable drainage systems can be a highly effective way of managing flood risk whilst also enhancing biodiversity.
 These techniques provide a different approach to managing runoff through not seeing the issue as a hindrance but as an opportunity to improve the amenity of an area and maximising the potential of the resource.
-Development should incorporate sustainable drainage techniques, where possible.

 - High density areas make an efficient use of limited land resources, which is of particular relevance to Bermuda.
 Urban areas such as the City naturally lend themselves to be appropriate for high density development.
-Whilst the principle of high density development is supported within the City, it must be design-led, meaning that the high density is a consequence of a considered design process and is not the aspiration for a project from the outset.
+Whilst the principle of high density development is supported within the City, it must be design-led, meaning that the high density is a consequence of a considered design process and is not the aspiration for a project from the outset. - Xeriscaping solutions could offer a low-maintenance alternative to traditional landscape planting as significantly less water is required. - The use of green roofs is encouraged, where appropriate as this can assist in mitigating the effects of the urban heat island effect.